digitalfabrik/integreat-app/docs/08-cicd.md

 ## About the "api-triggered" Workflow

 This workflow can be triggered using the tool `yarn trigger-pipeline` as described [below](#triggering-a-build-in-ci).
-Depending on the supplied parameters a weekly or bi-weekly build is triggered.
+Depending on the supplied parameters the build is released to production.

 ### Triggering a Build in CI